Forced marriage: Historical context

 Spain, Austria, West Germany, and Portugal.
 In 1978, the Council of Europe passed the Resolution (78) 37 on equality of spouses in civil law.
 Among the last European countries to establish full gender equality in marriage were Switzerland, Greece, Spain, the Netherlands, and France and the paternal authority of a man over his family was ended in 1970, it was only in 1985 that a legal reform abolished the stipulation that the husband had the sole power to administer the children's property.

+Certain family members had different forms of forced marriages in the early 1800s and in countries such as the U.S., UK, and even Western Germany (albeit not all of Germany).
+Marriage to a woman without the father's consent was still uneasy at the time.
+In 1953, the forced marriage specialist John Lester Senior, who was working at his home in Los Angeles California at the time, arranged the meaning of forced marriage during the 1953 Forced Marriage Reunion in Western Los Angeles, which lasted from 1953 to 1955.

-An arranged marriage is not the same as a forced marriage: in the former, the spouse has the possibility to reject the offer; in the latter, they do not.
+An arranged marriage is not the same as a forced marriage: in the former, the spouse can reject the offer; in the latter, they do not.
 The line between arranged and forced marriage is however often difficult to draw, due to the implied familial and social pressure to accept the marriage and obey one's parents in all respects.
 The rejection of an offer to marry was sometimes seen as a humiliation of the prospective groom and his family.

 In Europe, during the late 18th century and early 19th century, the literary and intellectual movement of romanticism presented new and progressive ideas about love marriage, which started to gain acceptance in society.
 In the 19th century, marriage practices varied across Europe, but in general, arranged marriages were more common among the upper class.
 Arranged marriages were the norm in Russia before early 20th century, most of which were endogamous.
-Child marriages were common historically, but began to be questioned in the 19th and 20th century.
-Child marriages are often considered to be forced marriages, because children (especially young ones) are not able to make a fully informed choice whether or not to marry, and are often influenced by their families.
+Child marriages were common historically, but began to be questioned in the 19th and 20th centuries.
+In the U.S.A., child marriages are often considered to be forced marriages, because children (especially young ones) are not able to make a fully informed choice whether or not to marry, and are often influenced by their families.